AnzhelaSukhanova/QE-expPA/README.md

 The implementation of elimination of quantifiers for Presburger arithmetic expanded by function 2^x (in progress).

 ## Build
-Download and build boolector with support for the **MiniSAT** according to the instructions given here: https://github.com/Boolector/boolector.
+Download and build boolector according to the instructions given here: https://github.com/Boolector/boolector.
 Use `make`, to build the project.

 ## Use